 For the adult dog (let’s say over 12 months old) what do l consider a well balanced diet!
 Remember an overweight dog is not a healthy pet also, so your portions must be controlled. l do not leave food out for my dogs to come back too, they are not cows & a dog that is hungry for it’s food, metabolizes it better & will be healthier.

 Once again l must mention that l consider RAW the best for any dog.
 Why? because when it’s cooked it changes the enzymes of the meat, so as this is unnatural for the dog the stomach bacteria etc has to change ( a little more complex than stated).
-The meat that l choose for a healthy dog is beef, chicken, roo and organ meats.
+The meat that l choose for a healthy dog is beef, chicken, Kangaroo and organ meats.
 The fat on these meats is beneficial for our dogs, do not cut it off, this is Not what makes them fat, this is their energy source.
+This is when they get their omegas.
 Raw bones during the week is also very good.